Anna Lapwood

+From 2016 to 2025 she was Director of Music at Pembroke College, Cambridge, one of the youngest people to have directed an Oxford or Cambridge college choir.
+In May 2025 she became the first ever official organist of the Royal Albert Hall.

+Early life and education

+Lapwood was born in 1995 at High Wycombe, Buckinghamshire.
+Her father is an Anglican clergyman and teacher, her mother is a paediatric palliative carer.

+She studied piano, violin, viola and composition at the Junior Royal Academy of Music and was the principal harpist for the National Youth Orchestra of Great Britain and the Junior Academy Symphony Orchestra.
+She can play 15 instruments.

-After completing her A-levels at Oxford High School, Lapwood gained a first-class degree from Magdalen College, Oxford, and was the first woman in the college's 560-year history to be awarded an organ scholarship.
+After attending Oxford High School, where she played four instruments to grade 8 standard and began playing the organ, Lapwood gained a first-class degree from Magdalen College, Oxford, and was the first woman in the college's 560-year history to be awarded an organ scholarship.

+Career

-Pembroke College, Cambridge
+Pembroke College, Cambridge (2016−2025)

-As Director of Music, Lapwood conducts the Chapel Choir at Pembroke College, Cambridge.
-In January 2020, she was appointed Bye-Fellow of the college, the youngest in the college's history.
+Lapwood was appointed as Director of Music of Pembroke College, Cambridge, in 2016.
+On appointment she was the youngest person to hold the position of Director of Music at an Oxford or Cambridge university college, taking up the position at the age of 21.
+As Director of Music, she conducted the chapel choir, and in 2020 she became the youngest Bye-Fellow in the College's history.

-In 2018, Lapwood founded the Pembroke College Girls’ Choir, for girls aged 11–18 from local schools and which performs evensong weekly during term time.
-She also runs the Cambridge Organ Experience for Girls every year.
-Lapwood has been running the Pembroke College Bach-a-thon each year since 2017, initially to raise funds for Pembroke College Choir's tour to Zambia.
+In 2018, Lapwood founded the Pembroke College Girls’ Choir for girls from local schools aged 11–18, which performs Evensong weekly during term time.
+She also ran the annual Cambridge Organ Experience for Girls.
+She inaugurated the annual Pembroke College Bach-a-thon in 2017, initially to raise funds for Pembroke College Choir's tour to Zambia.
 In 2018, all of the organists taking part in the Bach-a-thon were female.
 In 2019, Lapwood established another choir at Pembroke College, designed to teach sight-reading skills to singers.

-On 15 December 2019, Lapwood and the choirs of Pembroke College appeared on BBC One's show Britain's Christmas Story, presented by Gareth Malone and Karen Gibson.
+In 2019, Lapwood and the choirs of Pembroke College appeared on BBC One's show Britain's Christmas Story, presented by Gareth Malone and Karen Gibson.